tier4/caret_doc/docs/tutorials/visualization.md

 ## How to locate trace data on Jupyter notebook

 1. Launching `jupyter-lab`
-   Launch `jupyter-lab` at first for learning how to visualize trace data.
+   Launch `jupyter-lab` at first for learning how to visualize recorded data.

    ```bash
    cd ~/ros2_ws/evaluate